Dcress1156/ticket-assistant/README.md

 If you encounter any issues with the program please let me know.
 Feel free to edit and re-distribute this project all you want.

 Please note this is just a "quick" version of the app that I built in less than two days for the sole purpose of just using it myself and is far from an actual release version, my end goal is to create a small web app using rust to complement the desktop version.

+Trying to work smarter somehow always ends up in working harder, to achieve a state of working smarter.